zoemccormick/rbac_workshop/README.md

 }
 ```

-To test the new policies, hit `https://{your-ec2-public-ip}:{port}/services/fibonacci/1.0/` in the browser and we should see `Alive` once the RBAC filter has taken affect.
+Again, give the filter several minutes to take effect.
+To test the new policies, hit `https://{your-ec2-public-ip}:{port}/services/fibonacci/1.0/` in the browser and we should see `Alive` once the RBAC filter has been configured.
 This is because we are making a `GET` request to the service.
 Now, try the following `PUT` requests to make sure only the correct user (`cn=not.you`) has `PUT` access:

 1. This request should respond with `RBAC: access denied`, as it is a `PUT` request to the service, and we do not have the user dn `cn=not.you`.